keltia/fetiche-rs/formats/README.md

 This crate contains only the code for the different input file formats supported by `acutectl` as part of the Fetiche framework.

-- Aeroscope - basic format coming straight from the antenna
+- Aeroscope - basic format coming straight from the DJI antenna
 - Asd - The JSON & CSV format from `airspacedrones.com`.
 - [Opensky] - ADS-B data from the Opensky network of probes
-- Safesky
-- [ASTERIX] Cat21 & Cat129 (the flattened CSV-based versions)
+- [ASTERIX] Cat21 & Cat129 (the flattened CSV-based versions) and the new Adsb21, a trimmed-down version of Cat21 for
+  ADS-B data
 - [Avionix] - another variation on a flattened Cat21-like format
+- Safesky (WIP)

 ### Features